So, you’ve been reading about the reasons to switch to Linux and the benefits of using it, and you’ve finally decided to give it a try. Good.

 Since these are the official flavors, does this mean that there are other Ubuntu variants as well?

 Yes, but they’re not associated with Canonical.
+In other words, unofficial Ubuntu remixes.
 They’re created by hobbyist Ubuntu users who want to use other desktop environments that are not supported officially by Ubuntu.

 As you know, unlike Windows and macOS, Linux users have the ‘freedom’ to use their system at will and try out new things.
 You can install various desktop environments on your Linux system, in parallel with the already installed default desktop environment.